Alex13832/algo/doc/algo_graph.md

 ### Examples

+Source code in `examples/graph/nearest_neighbor`.

-_The Euclidean distance betweean a pair of nodes is used as weight._
+The Euclidean distance betweean a pair of nodes is used as weight.

 ![Nearest 1](images/nn1.png) ![Nearest 2](images/nn2.png)